nrao16/330-final-project-backend/README.md

             - return all favorite lists created by the user making the request if not an admin user.
 If an admin user, return all favorite lists in the DB.
     - books (requires authentication)
         - Create: `POST /books` - restricted to users in the admin role.
         - Update a book: `PUT /books/:id` - restricted to users in the admin role.
-Message saying 'Not Found ' if no match on id
+400 error with message saying 'Book Id Not Found ' if no match on id.
         - Get a book: `GET /books/:id` - open to all users
             - Get specific book for given id.
 400 error with message saying 'Book Id Not Found ' if no match on id.
         - Get all books: `GET /books` - open to all users